Allergies Vs. Cold: Here’s How to Tell the Difference

-One of the most obvious signs that allergies are to blame for your suffering is itchiness, explains Amy Shah, MD, allergist based in Arizona.
+One of the most obvious signs that allergies are to blame for your suffering is itchiness, explains Amy Shah, MD, an allergist based in Glendale, Arizona.
 “Itchy eyes, nose, ear, or throat are associated with allergies because of the compound histamine, which is what the body releases when allergy cells are activated and cause an itch,” she says.
 This is not a symptom you’re likely to suffer from if you’re dealing with a true cold.
-Find out what allergists do to control their own allergies.
+(Find out what allergists do to control their own allergies.)

 Won’t go away: Allergies